-- Identify areas most vulnerable to damage from a catastrophe (wind, rain, fire, rising water) and take steps to minimize damage, such as: shutters or pre-cut plywood sections for windows, sandbags around doorways, moving equipment to interior portions of the office, fire suppression, - Identify equipment, furniture, records, and supplies that could be in a safer location and be prepared to elevate items off the floor should water rise.
-Concrete or wood blocks could work. - If your office will be evacuated, smaller items can go on the desk or in safe interior spaces like restrooms. - Should time permit, be prepared to move items off-site to secure out of town storage or other locations.
+- Identify areas most vulnerable to damage from a catastrophe (wind, rain, fire, rising water) and take steps to minimize damage, such as: shutters or pre-cut plywood sections for windows, sandbags around doorways, move equipment to interior of your location, check fire suppression, etc. - Identify equipment, furniture, records and supplies that should be moved to a safer location.
+If there is a risk of flooding, be prepared to elevate any floor-level items. - If your office will be evacuated, smaller items can go on the desk or in safe interior spaces like - Should time permit, be prepared to move items off-site to a secure storage location.
 Additionally, be prepared to rent temporary office space or work remotely if needed.